The BergerHenry Balloon Sinuplasty Center

 Take a look at the graphic below to see how a blocked left frontal (forehead) sinus is opened in a Balloon Sinuplasty procedure.

-If you have a minute, our Balloon Sinuplasty procedure video delves a bit further.
+If you have a minute, our Balloon Sinuplasty video goes on to further explain the procedure.
 It visually illustrates your sinuses, explains the difference between acute and chronic sinusitis, and depicts, with movement, how Balloon Sinuplasty effectively relieves chronic sinusitis.
 It’s worth watching!